 March

+By March 1, send a request to chapter chairs, members-at-large, WiNUP board and executive committee members, and international committee chairs to request nominations for all individual awards.
+Included in this request will be the award overview, objectives, eligibility rules, evaluation form (for information only) and the nomination form.

 Send final reminder of late renewals.

 Remove all names from membership listing that do not renew, working with chapter membership chairs to ensure that renewals occur as soon as possible.
 Maintain membership records to ensure that breaks in membership negate progression toward service awards.
 Service awards are based on continuous membership years only.

-The executive director will support the newsletter committee by distributing the final newsletters and bulletins unless the Newsletter Committee chair is provided with a way of sending it that is representative of the organization through an email distribution service or a WiNUP email account that the executive director monitors and agrees to assume distribution responsibilities.
+The Executive Director will support the Member Publications Committee by distributing the final newsletters unless the Member Publications Committee chair is provided with a way of sending it which is representative of the organization through an email distribution service or a WiNUP email account that the Executive Director monitors and agrees to assume distribution responsibilities.

-Executive director will work closely with the newsletter editor to prepare a quarterly newsletter, including providing information from the executive office, helping the newsletter editor gather articles, publishing newsletter and emailing to membership if necessary.
+Executive Director will work closely with the newsletter editor to prepare a quarterly newsletter, including providing information from the executive office, helping the newsletter editor gather articles, publishing newsletter and emailing to membership if necessary.

 Provide draft of independent auditor’s report to executive committee.

-Provide membership committee listing of new members who will require a welcome letter.
+Send list of new members to the New Member Development Committee chair along with any items for distribution in the welcome packet.

 April

 Review membership listing for any late renewals or new members.
-Update membership listing to all and post to the web.
+Update membership listing to all and post to the WiNUP website.

 Promote POWER, OAK, and Honorary Life Awards.

-Promote Past Presidents Grant Program to members.
-Collect applications as they are submitted.

 Promote newsletter and Chapter Achievement awards to chapter leadership.

-Update website as required for conference registration.